When the weather gets hot and dry, many people get the hosepipe out and water their lawns.

 If you have;

-- Run the scarifier across the lawn to remove thatch build up
+- After you’ve scarified the lawn to remove thatch build-up

 - Hollow-tined your lawn to relieve compaction and improve drainage